HectorMRC/ntree-rs/README.md

 A mutable n-ary tree with async support.

 ## About
 This library provides a simple way to define, mutate and traverse trees of an arbitrary and non-constant arity.
-In addition, regarding to traversal algorithms, four different implementations are included: the mutable and immutable approaches, as well as the synchronous and asynchronous strategies for both of them.
+In addition, regarding to traversal algorithms, six different implementations are included: the immutable, mutable and owned approaches, as well as the synchronous and asynchronous strategies for each of them.